axperty/moredelight/README.md

 - Sandwiches can be made with bread slices.
 - Make a variety of toasts by cutting bread.
 - Wooden and stone knives.

-### Forge Version

-This mod is also available for Forge, you can see its repository [here.](https://github.com/axperty/moredelight-forge/)